 LTV:CAC: Ratio of Lifetime Value to Customer Acquisition Cost

 Once you have the LTV and the CAC, compute the ratio of the two.
 If it costs you $100,000 to acquire a customer with an LTV of $437,500, then your LTV:CAC is 4.4 to 1.

-To calculate percentage growth: Month X number minus Month Y number, all divided by Month X number, multiplied by 100.
+To calculate percentage growth: Subtract Month Y number from Month X number, divide the result by Month X number, then multiply the final result by 100.

 A time period starting at the beginning of the current month and ending at the current date.

 The amount of revenue a subscription-based business receives per month.
 Includes MRR gained by new accounts (net new), MRR gained from upsells (net positive), MRR lost from downsells (net negative), and MRR lost from cancellations (net loss).

 A customer satisfaction metric that measures, on a scale of 0-10, the degree to which people would recommend your company to others.
 The NPS is derived from a simple survey designed to help you determine how loyal your customers are to your business.